Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-18.md

 - **Navid and Kunj**: Working on the machine learning aspects with the LLM (Language Model).
 - **Krish and Sahil**: Focusing on the backend development.
-- **Tahira and [Other Group Member genuinely cant remember his name his discord is pillowcaseguy]**: Responsible for the frontend of the project.
+- **Tahira and Neville**: Responsible for the frontend of the project.

 ### Where We Had Troubles:
 - Not everybody shows up to our section in person, and some are only on Zoom.
 This has led to slight communication issues, but we expect this to be resolved by next week.
+- Not all of us have the same experience using software like Git, or other programs.
+As we use them and get help, we will learn, so this issue will be resolved quickly.

 ## Subsection 3: Goals for the Following Weeks
 - Improve our method of communication and ensure everyone is on the same page.
 - For the machine learning and backend team, learn more about what an LLM is and how to create one.
 - For the frontend team, figure out the best approach to develop the frontend of the project.
+- Settle definitively on which software tools we will use.
 - Identify where to obtain Powell's speeches.
 - Create either a web scraper tool or download PDFs of the speeches.
 - Convert the PDFs of the speeches into a format suitable for the LLM.